* This is the Professional Version. *

 Home testing kits, which detect an increase in urinary luteinizing hormone (LH) excretion 24 to 36 h before ovulation (requiring daily testing for several days around midcycle, usually beginning about or after cycle day 9)

-Measurement of serum progesterone and pregnanediol glucuronide (a urinary metabolite of progesterone)
+Measurement of serum progesterone and urinary pregnanediol glucuronide (a urinary metabolite of progesterone)

 Intermittent or absent ovulation should prompt evaluation for disorders of the pituitary, hypothalamus, or ovaries (eg, PCOS).